rcmiii/rabbletrie/README.md

 #NOTES

-*Wildcards can be inserted with the "*" character, like
+-Wildcards can be inserted with the "\*" character, like

 >ruby scrabble.rb "ABC*XYZ"

  Currently the application won't take them into account when scoring, though.
 Make sure to use quotes around your string if you're using a wildcard.

-*The first time the app is run, it will have to create the whole trie data structure, so it may take a few seconds.
+-The first time the app is run, it will have to create the whole trie data structure, so it may take a few seconds.